Supergirl (comic book): Supergirl: Cosmic Adventures in the Eighth Grade (2008–2009)

 It is a 6-part mini-series featuring the Linda Lee version of Supergirl, written by Landry Walker.

 Volume 6 (2011–2015)

 DC Comics relaunched Supergirl with issue #1 in September 2011 as part of The New 52 reboot.

 Supergirl: Being Super (2016–2017)

-The four-part miniseries Supergirl: Being Super, written by Mariko Tamaki and pencilled by Joelle Jones, is a coming-of-age take on Supergirl's origins.
+The four-part miniseries Supergirl: Being Super, written by Mariko Tamaki and pencilled by Joëlle Jones, is a coming-of-age take on Supergirl's origins.
 It depicts Kara as a seemingly ordinary teenager living in the rural Midvale with the Danvers, since the couple found her inside a pod in the middle of a field.
 Kara grows up aware of the pod and her unknown origins (which are glimpsed in dreams) and struggles to live a normal life as she discovers her astonishing super-human abilities, which she keeps a secret even from her closest friends.